 • (Required) No Quotes or Bids are required

-• (Required) Two quotes to be supplied by different vendors (electronic and website related supporting documentation is allowed)
+• (Required) Two quotes are to be supplied by different vendors (electronic and website-related supporting documentation is allowed)

 • (Required) Competitive Bid (The Completion of a Bid Documentation Form is Required)